sodafoundation/architecture-analysis/specs/elba/CSIPlugNPlayDesign.md

 ### Assumptions and Constraints

 The current csi flow in SODA is working fine and no performance issues.

+Avoid becoming a single point of failure in the IO path compared to when Storage Platforms are directly integrated into Container Orchestrators.

 ## Architecture Analysis